 There’s also the Suasophone that has the same range as the regular tuba but it’s made to be carried around the wrist.
-Similarly the Marching Tuba that was made to be played while resting the instrument on the shoulders.
+Similarly, the Marching Tuba was made to be played while resting the instrument on the shoulders.

 And finally the Wagner Tuba, a fusion of the french horn & tuba.

-The difference with a baritone horn is the sound, they have the same length in tubing as an euphonium but the baritone is more cylindrical and sounds brighter and the euphonium is more conical and sounds darker.
+The difference with a baritone horn is the sound, they have the same length in the tubing as a euphonium but the baritone is more cylindrical and sounds brighter and the euphonium is more conical and sounds darker.

 The best for you